yonis-savary/sharp-php/Docs/env/storage.md

 to read, write and explore the directory content

 > [!NOTE]
-> The default `Storage` object points to the `Storage` directory inside your project root
+> The default `Storage` global instance points to the `Storage` directory inside your project root

 ## Usage